storj-thirdparty/uplink-python/README.md

 ## <b>Run Unit Test Cases on Local</b>

-Directory with unit test cases *test* can be found in the uplink-python repository.
+Directory with unit test cases *tests* can be found in the uplink-python repository.

 To run the test cases on a local system, you need to perform the following steps:
-* clone the repo so that you have the test folder on your local system.
+* clone the repo so that you have the tests folder on your local system.

         directory_on_local
-        └── test
+        └── tests
             └── __init__.py
             └── test_data
             └── test_cases.py

-* Add a test file parallel to the test folder, add ```API Key``` in the file, and name it as ```secret.txt```.
+* Add a test file parallel to the tests folder, add ```API Key``` in the file, and name it as ```secret.txt```.
 The directory structure would be something like this now:

         directory_on_local
         └── secret.txt
-        └── test
+        └── tests
             └── __init__.py
             └── test_data
             └── test_cases.py